RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-Therefore, you have adduced this fault in a debate initiated after putting together regulations restricting behaviour with indifference towards accepting the existence or non-existence of the means of valid knowledge etc.
+Therefore, you have adduced this fault with reference to debate initiated after making an agreement about restricting behaviour with indifference towards accepting the existence or non-existence of the means of valid knowledge etc.
 In such a case, it (the fault adduced) would have been just appropriate.
-Hoping that you yourself who are not even able to understand precisely your own intention would be able to understand precisely the opinion of another is indeed far flung.
+Hoping that you yourself who are not even able to understand precisely your own intention would be able to understand precisely the opinion of another is indeed far fetched.
 (You don't even know how you got to establish your own position — It is no wonder that you mistook my position to be that I deny the existence of x)